PuzzelSolutions/SMS/sections/interfaces/rest.md

 If you want to enable end users to send SMS messages to your solution via REST you will need to set up a service able of receiving HTTP POST requests through a REST API with either JSON or XML formatting.
 The REST API will accumulate batches of messages and only send 1 request per second.
 This means that you can expect that you sometimes will get XML or JSON messages that contain more than one message / delivery report.

 The SMSGW will invoke your HTTP service when MO messages are slated for delivery to your server.
-The URL of your service must be provided to Intelecom Interactive Service Desk ([support.interactive@intele.com](mailto:support.interactive@intele.com)) for proper configuration of the service.
+The URL of your service must be provided to Puzzel Help ([help.puzzel.com](http://help.puzzel.com "Puzzel Help")) for proper configuration of the service.
 You also need to provide information of which content-type you want to use (HTTP POST with JSON or HTTP POST with XML).

 If you need to add a firewall rule, all requests will originate from IP: 212.89.48.14.